Cartiledge/BingoTeamIndicators/README.md

 # Bingo Team Indicators
-Do you struggle remembering who is on your Bingo team durin Clan Events?
+Do you struggle remembering who is on your Bingo team during Clan Events?
-Have you accidentally cheered for an opposing team getting a drop, thinking it was your team?
+Have you accidentally cheered for an opposing team member getting a drop, thinking they're on your team?

 No more!